-5 Are any types of compensation or benefit arrangements prohibited either generally or with senior management?
+5 Are any types of compensation or benefit arrangements prohibited either generally or with respect to senior management?

-There is no specific type of compensation subject to such prohibition; however, any arrangement that entails a conflict of interest between a company and executives (eg, a loan to a director) requires the approval of the board of directors.
+There is no specific type of compensation subject to such prohibition.
+However, any arrangement that entails a conflict of interest between a company and executives (eg, a loan to a director) requires the approval of the board of directors, and is subject to disclosure in an annual securities report in the manner prescribed by the FIEA and an annual business report in the manner prescribed by the Companies Act.